 Upward Communications:

-2. Ensure all supervisors meet one-on-one at least once a month with their employees to discuss how its' going, hear any current concerns from the employee, etc. Even if the meeting is chit-chat, it cultivates an important relationship between supervisor and employee.
+1. Ensure all employees give regular status reports to their supervisors.
+Include a section for what they did last week, will do next week and any actions/issues to address.2.
+Ensure all supervisors meet one-on-one at least once a month with their employees to discuss how its' going, hear any current concerns from the employee, etc. Even if the meeting is chit-chat, it cultivates an important relationship between supervisor and employee.

 3. Use management and staff meetings to solicit feedback.
 Ask how it's going.
 Do a round table approach to hear from each person.